Maybe Accepting Guests

 Exchange ideas with local people is much more interesting for me than simply sight seeing during all my journeys.
-Until now, I have 27 surfing and few hosting experiences, and are all wonderful.
+Until now, I have 31 surfing and less hosting experiences, and are all wonderful.
 My first hostess is talented Cricket in Philadelphia, USA.
 The 2nd is a French guy, Michel, who lives in an apartment with breath-taking coastal view in Penang, Malaysia.
 The 3rd is beautiful Lesslie in Quito, Ecuador, South America.
 The 4th is dear Bob, an American in Fukuoka, Japan.
 The fifth is charming Cheryl in Shanghai, China.
 The 6th is Julie and Casey in St Paul, Minnesota, USA.
 The 7th is Nick Lee, also in St Paul, Minnesota.
-The 8th is Jimmy Chen in Yilan, who is the only case I surfed in Taiwan.
+The 8th is Jimmy Chen in Yilan, which is the first case I surfed in Taiwan.
 The 9th and 10th are Sofia and Roberta in Bologna, Italy.
 The 11th is Catherine Men in Xian, China.
 The 12th is Andrea in Busan, Korea.
 The 13th/14th is Melissa/Chris in Daegu, Korea, respectively.
 The 15th is Loudine in Gumi, Korea.
 The 16th is Victoria and Josh in Busan, Korea.
 The 17th is Merel Amstel and Eduard in Amsterdam, Netherlands.
 The 18th is Leonie Persoon and her husband, Jan, in The Hague, Netherlands.
 The 19th is Sabine Wensink also in The Hague, Netherlands.
 The 20th is Clement and Pamela Chevignon; the 21st is Francoise Belcour, a medical doctor; the 22nd is Jacques et Sophie VALLEE; the 23rd is Emeline Brulé and Emile; all in Paris, France.
 The 24th is Annemieke in Amsterdam, Netherlands.
 My 25, 26, and 27th are Martina Hu, Bonnie Wang & her husband, Marathon, and Eileen Chen, all in Shanghai, China.
 My 28th was PEI WEN TSAI in Hsinchu, Taiwan.
 My 29th was Emma and Kyle in Saint Louis, MO, USA.
 The 30th and 31st was Jessica and Virginia, respectively, all in Iowa City, IA, USA.
 The 32nd was Tomas in Kyoto, Japan.
 I enjoyed every minute together with all my hosts and hostesses.